-The amounts in the table do not include compensation paid to former employees who were not executive officers, ensuring that the comparison is between five individuals for each year in the period.
 For the five-year period, a majority of the change in reported compensation is due to changes in payouts under the annual STIP.
-Reflecting corporate earnings below the threshold performance level, there were no STI payouts from 2012 through 2015.
+Reflecting corporate earnings below the threshold performance level, there were no STIP payouts from 2013 through 2015.
 However, in 2015 there was a special RSU award in respect of completion of the supply chain network transformation between 2010 and 2015.
-Compensation in 2012 was also affected by the deferral to early 2013 of the LTIP award that would normally have been granted in late 2012.
-In 2014, the Corporation paid a special incentive award to one of the NEOs, Ms. Deborah K. Simpson.
-Various current and former executive officers also participated.
-The special incentive was in respect of the divestiture of the Rothsay operation in late 2013 and Canada Bread in 2014.
+In 2014, the Corporation paid a special incentive award to three NEOs at the time.
+The special incentive award was in respect of the divestiture of the Rothsay operation in late 2013 and Canada Bread in 2014.